Ferlab-Ste-Justine/terraform-backend-etcd/README.md

 server:
   port: <port to bind the http server on>
   address: "<address to bind the http server on>"
-  auth:
-    ca_cert: "<path to etcd ca cert>"
-    client_cert: "<path to the client cert to authentify with etcd>"
-    client_key: "<path to the client private key to authentify with etcd>"
   basic_auth: "<path to yaml basic auth file if you want basic auth>"
   tls:
     certificate: <Path to server certificate if you want to use tls>
     key: <Path to server key if you want to use tls>
+  debug_mode: <whether to output debug logs>
 etcd_client:
   endpoints:
     - "<etcd1 url>:<etcd1 port>"